 Need some examples?
 “American Beauty” premiered at the festival in 1999 and went on to win the Oscar for best picture.
 “Ray” and “Silver Linings Playbook” scored acting Oscars after their respective TIFF premieres.
 And the People’s Choice Award, given out each year after a massive tally from the attendees, is seen as a major predictor of Oscar-worthiness.

-TIFF 2019 will run Sept.
-5–15.
+TIFF 2020 is scheduled to run Sept.
+10–20.
 Want to learn more?
 This guide covers all things related to TIFF.
 Discover more about the fest’s awards, how to attend, how to get your own film screened, and how it all began.

 TIFF began under a different name, A Festival of Festivals, in 1976 at the Windsor Arms Hotel.
 The festival was founded by Bill Marshall, Henk Van der Kolk, and Dusty Cohl.
 The initial offering, however, hit a snag when Hollywood studios removed all their films from the lineup.
 The reason?
 Studio executives believed the audience at the fest would be too insular.
 No one could predict that the festival would blossom into what it is today.
 Now the internationally recognized TIFF is home to more Hollywood fare in a single setting than pretty much anywhere else.

 The Toronto International Film Festival (renamed in 1994) is a huge cultural event that brings a mass of enthusiastic moviegoers to Toronto’s Entertainment District.
 In 2017, an estimated 480,000 attendees showed up.
 And over the years, it has become a gateway into awards seasons.
 Because the awards given at TIFF often go to big, buzzy films, it is seen as the beginning to the monthslong journey to Oscar season.
 The festival is crawling with industry folks, and big-budget Hollywood movies have red carpet premieres at the festival.